happysheep0719/Sean-s-Cheat-Sheet/system-design/webcrawler.md

 ## Distributed Crawler system

 Each crawler has a task queue.
+One url will deterministically go to one specific queue.